Skip to main content

 Overview

-Why Replicated Security?
+Why Interchain Security?

 • Instant sovereignty.
 Consumers can run arbitrary app logic similar to standalone chains.
 At any time in the future, a consumer chain can elect to become a completely standalone chain, with its own validator set.